guilflo/coudac_monitoring_tag/README.md

 # Coudac Monitoring Tag
 This tag's purpose is to record any conversion event of your choice to Coudac database in BigQuery.
+This tag is greatly inspired from [sGTM Pantheon Chaos tag template](https://github.com/google-marketing-solutions/gps-sgtm-pantheon/blob/main/sgtm/chaos/README.md) and has been tailored to match Coudac specific analytics needs.

 ![CleanShot 2025-03-21 at 12 01 45](https://github.com/user-attachments/assets/8c605acb-ef5b-4079-9232-cf141d398db7)